 The raider took advantage of his foe’s momentary inattention to thrust the sword at him at point-blank range.

-The churning movement of the horses spoiled the raider’s aim, causing the tip of the blade to skid along the leather scale armor under Kyle’s dark red cloak, bruising the flesh beneath instead of piercing it.
+The churning movement of the horses spoiled the raider’s aim, and the tip of the blade skidded along the leather scale armor under Kyle’s dark red cloak, bruising the flesh beneath instead of piercing it.

 The raider cursed his luck, more concerned it seemed with missing an easy target than with moving out of range.
 Before the raider could rectify his fatal error in judgment, Kyle leaned toward him and delivered a hacking blow to his skull.
 The axe struck the man’s head with a metallic clunk, to Kyle’s surprise.